atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

 ## Section I: Efforts to Reach Regulatory Goals

-EEOC regulations (29 CFR §1614.203(d)(7)) require agencies to establish specific numerical goals for increasing the participation of persons with disabilities and persons with targeted disabilities in the federal government
+_EEOC regulations (29 CFR §1614.203(d)(7)) require agencies to establish specific numerical goals for increasing the participation of persons with disabilities and persons with targeted disabilities in the federal government_

-1. Using the goal of 12% as the benchmark, does your agency have a trigger involving PWD by grade level cluster in the permanent workforce?
+### 1. Using the goal of 12% as the benchmark, does your agency have a trigger involving PWD by grade level cluster in the permanent workforce?
 If “yes”, describe the trigger(s) in the text box.

-    1. Cluster GS-1 to GS-10 (PWD) Answer No
+\a.
+Cluster GS-1 to GS-10 (PWD)

+> Answer:  No

-    2. Cluster GS-11 to SES (PWD) Answer No
+\b.
+Cluster GS-11 to SES (PWD)

+> Answer:  No

-        \*For GS employees, please use two clusters: GS-1 to GS-10 and GS-11 to SES, as set forth in 29 C.F.R. § 1614.203(d)(7).
+\* For GS employees, please use two clusters: GS-1 to GS-10 and GS-11 to SES, as set forth in 29 C.F.R. § 1614.203(d)(7).
 For all other pay plans, please use the approximate grade clusters that are above or below GS-11 Step 1 in the Washington, DC metropolitan region.

-2. Using the goal of 2% as the benchmark, does your agency have a trigger involving PWTD by grade level cluster in the permanent workforce?
+### 2. Using the goal of 2% as the benchmark, does your agency have a trigger involving PWTD by grade level cluster in the permanent workforce?
 If “yes”, describe the trigger(s) in the text box.

-    1. Cluster GS-1 to GS-10 (PWTD) Answer Yes
+\a.
+Cluster GS-1 to GS-10 (PWTD)
+> Answer:  Yes

     2. Cluster GS-11 to SES (PWTD) Answer No

 Currently, the Access Board is at 0% for the GS-1 to GS-10 cluster.

 Grade Level Cluster(GS or Alternate Pay Planb)